Greece Job Search

 In Greece, there is the national public employment service – OAED, which has a monopoly on job placement in Greece.
 You may register with the OAED if you want to find a job.

 Online job search resources are expanding quickly.
 With the high level of Internet usage in Greece, the Internet is now the best place to access employment information.
 However, it is always best to use as many different job search sources as possible to find open positions.
 Because Greek jobs are advertised in different ways, you should complement online Greece job search by methods that are more traditional.

 Many jobs are not advertised at all.
 In fact, more than half of all jobs in Greece are not advertised and are filled through personal referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect of the Greece job search process.

 In Greece job search, quite often, it is not what you know but whom you know

 A common way to find jobs in Greece is through recommendations of friends, relatives and colleagues.
 This type of interpersonal recommendation is generally difficult for expatriates to access, but they can get around it by joining one of many networking groups upon their arrival in the country.

 When you are in Greece, the most effective method of Greece job search is to walk in and ask.
 However, temporary jobs like fruit picking and any work “on black” will never qualify you for a work permit.
 Furthermore, such unofficial employment can quite often lead to exploitative working conditions.
 If you are caught, you can be hit with hefty fines or even barred from the country.

 Make sure you know in advance, in what currency you will be paid!

-For Greece job search, use the most powerful job-search engine on the Internet!
+For Greece job search, use this powerful job-search engine!

 For your Greece job search, simply type keywords into the τι/where box describing the kind of job you want, and enter a town, city or state in the που/what box.
 Then click the Avαζήτηση/Find button or hit the Enter key on your keyboard.